State Railway of Thailand: Financial performance

 The SRT has suffered a loss every year since it was turned into a state-owned enterprise under the Transport Ministry in 1951.
-The worst financially performing state enterprise, it reported a preliminary loss of 7.58 billion baht in 2010.
-In the fiscal year ending 30 September 2016, the military government budgeted 7,600 million baht for SRT infrastructure investments to be used for track duplication, an extension of Bangkok's elevated railway, and construction of bridges, fences, and track improvements, however, the SRT had managed to disburse only 53 percent of its allotted investment budget of 60 billion baht, compares with an average disbursement rate of 80 percent by Thailand's other 55 state-owned enterprises (SOEs).
+As the worst financially performing state enterprise, it reported a preliminary loss of 7.58 billion baht in 2010.
+In the fiscal year ending 30 September 2016, the military government budgeted 7,600 million baht for SRT infrastructure investments to be used for track duplication, an extension of Bangkok's elevated railway, and construction of bridges, fences, and track improvements, however, the SRT had managed to disburse only 53 percent of its allotted investment budget of 60 billion baht, compared with an average disbursement rate of 80 percent by Thailand's other 55 state-owned enterprises (SOEs).
 Disbursement rate is seen as an indicator of efficient management.
 SRT's budget from government for FY2020 was 13,574.9 million baht, increased from 9,087 million baht in FY2019.

 "If you look at the SRT they are a bit like a patient in [intensive care] and everyone is saying to him 'you are the future' and trying to kick him out of bed when he is still moaning and groaning," said Ruth Banomyong, a logistics and transport expert at Thammasat University.

 The SRT annual operating losses are estimated at a minimum of 10 billion baht.
 In 2018 and 2019, the SRT lost 12 and 17 billion baht respectively.
 As of 2021 the SRT has debts amounting to nearly 190 billion baht.
 The SRT consistently operates at a loss despite being endowed with large amounts of property—the SRT is one of Thailand's largest land holders, owning an estimated 39,840 hectares— and receiving large government subsidies.
 SRT's latest property development scheme is the Chao Phraya Gateway project.
 It capitalises on SRT's 277 rai, 1.16 kilometre stretch of land on the river in the Khlong Toei District.
 The SRT hopes the project will help clear its 100 billion baht debt.
 The project is projected to break even within eight years and deliver profits of 140 billion baht.
 As of April 2019, SRT's plans are being submitted to the Transport Ministry for approval.

 SRT's failings are reflected in passenger numbers, which, according to the Economist Intelligence Unit have dropped from 88 million in 1994 to 44 million in 2014, and 26 million in 2020.
 The SRT has long been popularly perceived by the public as inefficient and resistant to change.
 Trains are usually late, and most of its equipment is old and poorly maintained.
 Although SRT's operational costs amount to two baht per kilometre traveled, SRT fares defray only a fraction of that cost.
-SRT has not been permitted to hike fares since 1985 which below market rate.
+SRT has not been permitted to hike fares since 1985 which is significantly below market rate.